-Albumin, alkaline phosphatase, total bilirubin, calcium, total cholesterol, magnesium, phosphate, sodium, potassium, chloride, creatinine, γ -GT, blood glucose, total protein, AST and ALT will be measured at Visit 1 (Screening) and prior to dosing at Visit 4 (Day 1), Visit 6 (Week 4), Visit 8 (Week 12) and Visit 11 (Week 24) or Premature Discontinuation Visit.
+Albumin, alkaline phosphatase, total bilirubin, calcium, total cholesterol, magnesium, phosphate, sodium, potassium, chloride, creatinine, -GT, blood glucose, total protein, AST and ALT will be measured at Visit 1 (Screening) and prior to dosing at Visit 4 (Day 1), Visit 6 (Week 4), Visit 8 (Week 12) and Visit 11a (Week 24) or Premature Discontinuation Visit.

-The Central Laboratory will supply procedures for the preparation and collection of these samples (Refer to Table 8).
+The Central Laboratory will supply procedures for the preparation and collection of these samples (Table 8).

-Table 8 Laboratory Parameters
+Table 8.
+Lab Parameters